ucsb-cs156-w22/kanban-board-hack/issues/issue02_add_list_all_and_post_endpoints.md

       in the expected directory.
 - [ ] In `CollegiateSubredditController.java` there is
       code for a `GET /api/collegiateSubreddits/all` endpoint
-      that returns a JSON list of all subreddits in the database
+      that returns a JSON list of all subreddits in the database.
+      (We sometimes call this an *index* action since it lists all items in the database.)
 - [ ] In `CollegiateSubredditController.java` there is
       code for a `POST /api/collegiateSubreddits/post` endpoint
-      that can be used to create a new entry in the table
+      that can be used to create a new entry in the table.
+(This is a *create* action.)
 - [ ] The Swagger-UI endpoints for these are well documented so that any member of the team can understand what they are for and how to use them.